Gainesville Medical Malpractice Lawyer Near You

 Statute of Limitations in Florida Medical Malpractice Cases

 However, medical malpractice cases are treated differently than typical personal injury cases.
-In a personal injury case stemming from a truck accident or slip and fall, the four-year statute of limitations is a firm limit.
-Once your time is up, you lose the right to sue for damages.
+In a personal injury case stemming from a truck accident or slip and fall, the statute of limitations is different and was recently updated.
+In those cases, you’ll have two years if the accident happened on 3/24/2023 or later and four years if it happened before that date.
+Once your time is up, you lose the right to sue for damages, so it is best to contact an attorney to confirm the appropriate deadline for your case.

 What Types of Damages Are Available For Medical Malpractice Victims in Gainesville?